-Office hours: Mondays, Wednesdays, and Thursdays 2:15pm-3:30pm in Keene-Flint 251/258
+Office hours: Monday through Thursday 1:00pm to 2:30pm in Keene-Flint 251/258

 COURSE DESCRIPTION: CHM 2096 constitutes the second semester of the two term sequence of general chemistry, CHM 2095/2045L - 2096/2046L.
 As both a general education requirement and major's course, CHM2096 serves to teach: the scientific method, skills for problem solving, general chemistry knowledge, and a connection to the principles that govern the natural world.
 Prerequisite information and credit suitability can be found in the Undergraduate Catalog.